Unaccompanied Minors and children flying alone

 No. Our Unaccompanied Minor program is only for children ages five through 11 years old.

-- Negotiating all airports
+- Navigating all airports

 - Going through the check-in and boarding processes

-- Following crew members' instructions
+- Following Crew Members' instructions

-- Dealing with possible flight disruptions that may arise
+- Dealing with possible flight disruptions

 If not, we strongly discourage allowing these Young Travelers to fly alone.

 Yes, your child can travel unaccompanied on a reservation made using Rapid Rewards points.
 You still have to pay the $50 each-way service charge.

 No, we don’t allow Unaccompanied Minors to travel on connecting flights.
 Make sure the child's reservation is on a nonstop flight or a flight that makes a stop but does not require a change of planes.

 - Make copies of your child’s itinerary for both the child and whoever’s picking them up in the destination city.

 - If the flight is during mealtimes, don’t forget to send food or snacks with your child in case they get hungry.

 - Download the Southwest app so you can monitor your child’s flight status.

 - Charge your child’s electronic device(s) before leaving for the airport—we don’t have outlets onboard.

 - Provide your child with the contact information for whoever’s picking them up.